Hey! Before You Buy That Shared Hosting Read This

 When you buy a shared hosting plan, you’re provided with an account and a control panel through which you access and manage your account and only this account on the server.

 Responsibilities: Your web host and you

-Your hosting provider manages the server on which your website is hosted –this means they’re solely responsible for updating software and maintaining server hardware, monitoring of the server and upgrading when necessary.
+Your hosting provider manages the server on which your website is hosted –this means they’re solely responsible for updating software and maintaining server hardware, monitoring the server, and upgrading when necessary.

-You, on the other hand, is responsible for your site.
-Through the control panel, you can upload files, monitor traffic to your site and run applications from your account.
+You, on the other hand, are responsible for your site.
+Through the control panel, you can upload files, monitor traffic to your site, and run applications from your account.

 You could experience performance issues

 Server performance is a significant concern when it comes to shared hosting solutions.
 With so many websites sharing the same resource of a server with your site – you may experience slow page load, lag in server response time, and frequent downtimes.

 Now, it could have a massive impact on your revenue as several data have correlated slow page load time with a higher rate of an abandoned cart.
 Also, you might find your site losing traffic.

 Security: Who keeps your site safe?